Real Money iPad & iPhone Blackjack Apps

 Playing Real Money Blackjack on iPhone / iPad

 Some online casino apps allow you the ability to play blackjack for real money on your iPhone or iPad.
 If this is the case, do some research on the integrity and reliability of the Internet casino that powers the game.
 It’s unlikely you’ll find an unfair game, as blackjack has a house edge already, but sometimes you’ll find Internet casinos which pay out winnings very slowly.
 Those are the kinds of casinos to avoid.
 Look for a legitimate casino discussion forum where real people are discussing real experiences playing at Internet casinos before making a decision.
-If everyone in the forum loves every casino at which they’ve played, there’s a good chance that the forum isn’t a legitimate forum, either.
-The online casino business is very competitive, and shills are common.

 You should also read the reviews from the users of the app.
 Customer ratings are your friend when choosing an iPhone or an iPad blackjack game.
 Some things to avoid in an app include too many ads.
 There’s nothing wrong with an advertising-supported app, especially if it’s a free download, but advertising is easy to over-do.
 If a blackjack game features too many ads, you’ll usually read about it in the customer reviews.